News

 A “hold and secure” advisory issued early in the day was lifted along with the full reopening of Highway 11.

-The accused from Wednesday's arrest was booked on 14 charges, including multiple regarding the use and possession of a firearm, assault, theft, and more.
-He remains in custody pending a bail hearing scheduled for Thursday in Bracebridge.
+The accused from that arrest was booked on 14 charges, including multiple regarding the use and possession of a firearm, assault, theft, and more.

 The OPP urges the public to remain vigilant and promptly report any suspicious activity to police.
 Huntsville OPP's Crime Unit is continuing the investigation under the direction of the OPP Criminal Investigation Branch.